Lakewood Dog Bite Injury Lawyers

 • Pasteurella — Pasteurella is a bacterium that is often found in the saliva of any animal, not just dogs.
 According to the Centers for Disease Control and Prevention (CDC), about three-quarters of injuries from animal bites contain this bacterium.
 Some resulting symptoms are redness, septic arthritis, inflammation, and abscesses.

-• MRSA – This acronym stands for Methicillin-Resistant Staphylococcus Aureus.
-It is a bacterial infection and can be quite challenging to treat if infected.
+• MRSA — This acronym stands for Methicillin-Resistant Staphylococcus Aureus.
+It is a bacterial infection that can be quite challenging to treat if infected.
 The symptoms include abscesses, boils, blisters, and overall skin irritation.

-Exceptions to Strict Liability
+Exceptions To Strict Liability In Dog Bite Cases

 The exceptions to strict liability include two scenarios:

-• A working dog – A dog engaged in military service or police work that bites someone does not create liability in the military, government, or police agency in most cases.
+• A Working Dog — A dog engaged in military service or police work that bites someone does not create liability in the military, government, or police agency in most cases.

-Benefits of Hiring Experienced Lakewood Dog Bite Attorneys
+Benefits Of Hiring Experienced Lakewood Dog Bite Attorneys

 Below is a list of services a Lakewood dog bite injury attorney can provide if you suffer an injury:

-Damages from a Dog Bite Injury Lawsuit
+Types Of Damages Available In Dog Bite Injury Cases

 Economic Damages